core-wg/resource-directory/draft-ietf-core-resource-directory.md

         <list style="hanging">
           <t hangText="Success:"> 2.05 "Content" with an application/link-format payload containing a matching entry for the RD resource.</t>
           <t hangText="Failure:"> 4.04 "Not Found" is returned in case no matching entry is found for a unicast request.</t>
+          <t hangText="Failure:"> 4.00 "Bad Request" is returned in case of a malformed request for a unicast request.</t>
         <t hangText="Failure:"> No error response to a multicast request.</t>
-          <t hangText="Failure:"> 4.00 "Bad Request" </t>
         </list>
        	</t>

 		<t>
 		The following example shows an endpoint discovering an RD using this interface, thus learning that the base RD resource is at /rd.
-Note that it is up to the RD to choose its base RD resource, although it is recommended to use default locations where possible.
+Note that it is up to the RD to choose its base RD resource, although it is recommended to use the base paths specified here where possible.
 		</t>

 		<figure>